 Conclusions on Museum Fundraising

-Museums are a wonderful place to bring businesses, artists, schools, and community members together.
+Museums are wonderful places to bring businesses, artists, schools, and community members together.
 Teaching people about art and art history is an opportunity to inspire others and feel rewarded.
-Inspiring supporters to help with the high costs of artwork restorations, installations, and museum management is important.
+Inspiring supporters to help with the high costs of artwork restorations, installations, and museum management is necessary.
 Getting people involved with art through hosting museum fundraising events encourages supporters to become active members of your museum and allows you to increase fundraising dollars raised year after year.